miandin/Papillon/Architecture.md

 ### 3.1 The Heart of Papillon AI

-At the center of Papillon AI is the **ClineProvider** - think of it as the brain that coordinates all activities.
+At the center of Papillon AI is the **Provider** - think of it as the brain that coordinates all activities.

 ```
                     ┌─────────────────────┐
-                    │   ClineProvider     │
+                    │     Provider     │
                     │    (The Brain)      │
                     └──────────┬──────────┘
                                │